jimmysmits/CloudNotes/Preparation-Exam.md

 Some paid features are Roles & Team management, Cost Estimation and Sentinel.

-Up to 5 users we can have the free tier, with VCS integration, Workspace Management, Secure Variable Storage, Remote Runs & Applies, Full API Coverage and Private Module Registry.
+Up to five users we can have the free tier, with VCS integration, Workspace Management, Secure Variable Storage, Remote Runs & Applies, Full API Coverage and Private Module Registry.

 Link: <https://www.hashicorp.com/products/terraform/pricing/>